gohugoio/hugo/content/variables/hugo.md

 wip: false
 ---

-The `.Hugo` variable provides easy access to Hugo-related data and contains the following fields:
+It contains the following fields:

 `.Hugo.Generator`
 : `<meta>` tag for the version of Hugo that generated the site. `.Hugo.Generator` outputs a *complete* HTML tag; e.g. `<meta name="generator" content="Hugo 0.18" />`